Join the movement of young people working to protect our health and lives

 The International Youth Leadership Council (IYLC) at Advocates for Youth is a group of DC-based college students that work to advance youth sexual and reproductive health and rights in the global south.
 IYLC believes in using our unique opportunity as DC students to influence US foreign policy that directly harms people in other countries.
 We work to center the voices and needs of women, girls, and non-binary people in the global south.

-IYLC members work on a wide-range of issues, such as sex education, international family planning and contraceptive access, abortion, global HIV and AIDS, gender equality, harmful practices such as child marriage and female genital cutting/mutilation, gender-based violence, and lesbian, gay, bisexual, transgender, and queer (LGBTQ) rights.
+IYLC members work on a wide-range of issues, such as comprehensive sexuality education, international family planning and contraceptive access, abortion, global HIV and AIDS, gender equality, harmful practices such as child marriage and female genital cutting/mutilation, gender-based violence, and lesbian, gay, bisexual, transgender, and queer (LGBTQ) rights.

 The goals of the IYLC are to: